d03n3rfr1tz3/hass-divoom/README.md

 ```

 * `name` (Recommended): The name for the notify service.
+* `adapter` (Optional): The MAC address of the local Bluetooth adapter to connect through.
+  Just leave it out, if your host has only one Bluetooth adapter.
 * `host` (Optional): The host or IP of your ESP32 with flashed [Bluetooth Proxy](https://github.com/d03n3rfr1tz3/esp32-divoom).
   Beware, that an ESPHome BLE Proxy does not work, because Divoom is using Bluetooth Classic and not Bluetooth Low-Energy.
   Just leave it out, if you want your Home Assistant to directly connect via Bluetooth.